openprov/ssi-consultancy/InteroperabilityTestHarness.md

 An alternative is to use a third-party test project e.g. [SoapUI](http://www.soapui.org/) which supports automated REST testing.
 There is also support for invoking SoapUI tests via [JUnit](http://www.soapui.org/test-automation/junit/junit-integration.html) or [Maven](http://www.soapui.org/test-automation/maven/maven-2-x.html).
 The ease of writing REST tests in SoapUI would need to be assessed, along with the desirability of using SoapUI rather than a simple in-house solution.

-**Implementation - prov_service_tests**

-Classes:

-* An entirely separate repository and set of classes has been created.
-* standards - copy of prov_interop.standards
-* http - copy of prov_interop.http
-* test_service.ServiceTestCase - base class with helper methods to load files from prov_service_tests/documents
-* test_provstore.ProvStoreTestCase(ServiceTestCase) - tests for each [ProvStore API](https://provenance.ecs.soton.ac.uk/store/help/api/) REST endpoint
- - Only ommissions are:
-   - GET /store/api/v0/documents/:id(/flattened)
-   - GET /store/api/v0/documents/:id(/flattened)(/view/:view)
-   - POST /store/api/v0/documents/:id/bundles/
-     - which I couldn't get to work.
-* test_provvalidator.ProvValidatorTestCase(ServiceTestCase) - tests for each [ProvValidator API](https://provenance.ecs.soton.ac.uk/validator/view/api.html#!/provapi) REST endpoint
- - Only ommissions are:
-   - GET /provapi/documents/{docId}/{docId}/validation/matrix
-     - API states this is a "no information resource"
-   - GET /provapi/documents/{docId}/vis/gantt
-   - GET /provapi/documents/{docId}/vis/hive
-   - GET /provapi/documents/{docId}/vis/wheel
-     - These are "Redirects to visualization tool page" so ignore:
-   - GET /provapi/documents/{docId}/validation/report/{part}
-     - Couldn't get this to work.

-Other files:

-* prov_service_tests/documents/primer.* - copy of primer.pn from ProvValidator service with ProvTranslator having been used to convert this into the canonical formats.
-* prov_service_tests/documents/bundle.json - copy of https://provenance.ecs.soton.ac.uk/store/documents/88751, an example of a document with bundles.

-Comments:

-* Tests use nosetests and requests.
-* No use of content types or content negotiation.
-* Travis CI, standalone and Jenkins execution is documented.

 ---

 ## Objectives covered by the foregoing